We are a group of volunteers who befriend and support adult asylum seekers and refugees in the Southampton area.

 We’re all about people – many of our volunteers are trained visitors / befrienders working directly with local asylum seekers and refugees

 We’re practical – Our ASSIST scheme provides modest financial support (typically weekly payments for a basic room and subsistence) for a limited period to some 50 destitute asylum seekers in Southampton a year.
 We manage a six-bedded hostel for homeless asylum seekers while they gather evidence towards their claim.
-The ASSIST schemea year accounts for around 75% of our annual expenditure.
+The ASSIST scheme accounts for around 75% of our annual expenditure.
 Our Legal Justice Project gives us access to specialist advice from a top immigration solicitor who also gives us regular training on changes in immigration legislation

 In a nutshell, we believe that: